yboodhan/express-daily-planet/readme.md

   * Set up your config file as appropriate - change the database name, credentials, and SQL flavor.
 We'll use `postgres` as our SQL flavor!
   * Create a database for this app to use on your local machine with the `createdb DB_NAME` command.
 Be sure to replace `DB_NAME` with an actual name of your actual database!
   * Don't create your tables with raw SQL.
 Instead use the `sequelize model:create` command.
 Remember to make the names singular and lower case!
-  * Remember that even though you've created the ~models~, the tables don't actually get created until you run `sequelize db:migrate`!
+  * Remember that even though you've created the models, the tables don't actually get created until you run `sequelize db:migrate`!
 * Replace the old references to the JSON file with actual Sequelize commands to read/write to the database

 > Tip: You can run `sequelize db:migrate:undo` to reverse a migration